Daily High to Daily Low: Is It Safe to Buy E2open Parent Holdings Inc. (ETWO)?

-E2open Parent Holdings Inc. (NYSE:ETWO) went down by -0.52% from its latest closing price compared to the recent 1-year high of $13.32.
-The company’s stock price has collected 0.39% of gains in the last five trading sessions.
+E2open Parent Holdings Inc. (NYSE:ETWO) went down by -2.48% from its latest closing price compared to the recent 1-year high of $13.32.
+The company’s stock price has collected -10.62% of loss in the last five trading sessions.
 The Wall Street Journal reported on 01/12/22 that Biogen, PayPal, Block, Ally Financial: What to Watch in the Stock Market Today

 Is It Worth Investing in E2open Parent Holdings Inc. (NYSE :ETWO) Right Now?